kubernetes/website/content/en/docs/reference/config-api/kubelet-config.v1beta1.md

 </td>
 <td>
    <p>TopologyManagerPolicyOptions is a set of key=value which allows to set extra options
-to fine tune the behaviour of the topology manager policies.
+to fine tune the behavior of the topology manager policies.
 Requires  both the &quot;TopologyManager&quot; and &quot;TopologyManagerPolicyOptions&quot; feature gates to be enabled.
 Default: nil</p>
 </td>